 4. Be Kind to Your Socks

 If you find that your socks wear out too quickly, you may want to follow this tip: Keep your toenails clipped short and your heels soft and moisturized.
 Rough heels and long toenails are hard on socks, which decreases their life expectancy.
-Gross, but true!
+Gross but true!

 5. Fill Empty Space in Your Freezer

 An empty freezer requires more energy to stay cold, but that doesn’t mean you need to spend a bundle in the frozen food aisle.
-Instead, take clean plastic milk jugs and fill them 3/4 full to set into your freezer (the water will expand as it freezes).
+Instead, take clean plastic milk jugs and fill them 3/4 full to set in your freezer (the water will expand as it freezes).
 Screw the lids back on once frozen and enjoy the savings.

 6. Become a Stain-Removal Scholar

 The internet is rich with stain removal advice, but I’m a fan of the hydrogen peroxide/baking soda/Dawn detergent combination to remove even set-in stains.
 I’ve scored some stained but otherwise amazing items from thrift stores that just needed this TLC to bring them back to life.
-Don’t give up on fabric items just because they’re stained!
+Don’t give up on fabric items just because they’re stained.

 7. Switch to LED Lightbulbs